AndrewChildre/code-every-day/log.md

 Today's Progress: Worked on learning more Typescript, was having a difficult time trying to focus.
 Also worked on some Typescript unit testing.
 Thoughts: Staying motivated, and enjoy the process.

+Day 73 June 30, 2021
+Today's Progress: Continuing on the Typescript/React projects.
+Work with Sr. Dev and a lesson.
+THoughts: Keep grinding.